Alestry/CodeRAT/README.md

-# How to Install the Plugin in Google Chrome
+# How to Install CodeRAT

-Step 1 - Download or have a local copy of the repository/folder on your computer
+Step 1 - Download or have a local copy of the repository on your computer

-Step 2 - Open Google Chrome
+Step 2 - Open The desired chromium-based browser

 Step 3 - Click on the three vertical dots in the upper right corner and then navigate to "More Tools" -> "Extensions"